lulab/Ribowave/README.md

     III 316620
     IV  1531933
     ```

+- <P-site_position> :  the file listing the P-site position for each read length.
+This file can be found in the output of previous step, _name_.psite1nt.txt

 - out_dir 	: the directory of the output result, eg: `GSE52968`

 - output_name 	: the name of all the output file, default: test. eg: `SRR1042853`